Skip to content

 Comparing Onchain and Offchain Governance

-Feature Onchain Governance (DeGov.AI) Offchain Governance
+Feature Onchain Governance Offchain Governance

 Execution Automatic, by smart contract Manual, requires trusted party to implement onchain